The Simplicity of Physical Laws: Nomic Realism

-To be sure, we can also combine these algorithms to produce more sophisticated examples of empirical equivalence.\footnote{For example, in certain settings, we can change both the ontology and the nomology to achieve empirical equivalence.
-For every wave-function realist theory, there is an empirically equivalent density-matrix realist theory \cite{chen2019quantum1}.
-Their ontology and nomology are different, but no experiment can determine which is correct. } Here we have three algorithms with different strategies and scopes that can establish the existence of empirically equivalent rival laws, for a world like ours.
-They are inspired by recent discussions in philosophy of physics.
-None of them requires Cartesian skepticism.
-If such algorithms are allowed, how can we maintain epistemic realism?
-We may summarize the puzzle about nomic realism: \begin{description} \item[Puzzle about Nomic Realism:] In such cases of empirical equivalence, what justifies the acceptance of one candidate law over the other? \end{description}
+We have considered three algorithms that establish the existence of empirically equivalent rival laws for a world like ours.
+Moreover, we can combine these methods to construct even more sophisticated equivalences.\footnote{For example, in certain settings, we can change both the ontology and the nomology to achieve empirical equivalence.
+For every wave-function realist theory, there is an empirically equivalent density-matrix realist theory \citep{chen2019quantum1}.
+Their ontology and nomology are different, yet no experiment can distinguish them. } These algorithms draw from recent discussions in the philosophy of physics and do not rely on Cartesian skepticism.
+Yet, in both BSA and MinP, our evidence underdetermines the laws.
+If such algorithms are viable, how can we uphold epistemic realism?
+This brings us to a crucial question for nomic realism: \begin{description} \item[Puzzle about Nomic Realism:] In such cases of empirical equivalence, what justifies accepting one candidate law over another? \end{description}